In this video we break down all the Financial Aid Opportunities for International Students in the US.

 To give you some examples of these programs:

 Universities are often flexible in offering financial aid options and support to international students.
-You can usually find plenty of financial aid information on the website of your school or by talking to your Admissions Office or International Student Services Office, or the Financial Aid Office.
+You can usually find plenty of international student financial aid information on the website of your school or by talking to your Admissions Office or International Student Services Office, or the Financial Aid Office.

 For their students, most colleges have either need- or merit-based, financial assistance and aid packages, which can come in various forms.